MUSTANG-SZ/WITCH/README.md

 ## Contributing

 All are welcome to contribute to this repository, be it code or config files.
-A few things to keep in mind:

-* In general contributions other than minor changes should follow the branch/fork -> PR -> merge workflow.
+In general contributions other than minor changes should follow the branch/fork -> PR -> merge workflow.
-* The `minkasi_jax` library loosely follows [semantic versioning](https://semver.org/) so try to remember to update the version in `setup.py` when appropriate.
-* Code should be [PEP8](https://peps.python.org/pep-0008/) wherever possible.
-Tools like [`black`](https://github.com/psf/black) are helpful for this.
-It is also good to setup a linter in your text editor that tells you when you violate PEP8.

 If you are going to contribute regularly, contact one of us to get push access to the repository.

+### Style and Standards
+In general contributions should be [PEP8](https://peps.python.org/pep-0008/) with commits in the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+This library follows [semantic versioning](https://semver.org/), so changes that bump the version should do so by editing `pyproject.toml`.

+In order to make following these rules easier this repository is setup to work with [commitizen](https://commitizen-tools.github.io/commitizen/) and [pre-commit](https://pre-commit.com/).
+It is recommended that you make use of these tools to save time.

+#### Getting Started
+1. Install both tools with `pip install commitizen pre-commit`.
+2. `cd` into the `minkasi_jax` repository it you aren't already in it.
+3. (Optional) Setup `commitizen` to automatically run when you run `git commit`.
+Follow instruction [here](https://commitizen-tools.github.io/commitizen/tutorials/auto_prepare_commit_message/).
+4. Make sure the `pre-commit` hook is installed by running `pre-commit install`.

+#### Example Workflow
+1. Make a branch for the edits you want to make.
+2. Code.
+3. Commit your code with a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+  * `cz c` gives you a wizard that will do this for you, if you followed Step 3 above then `git commit` will also do this(but not `git commit -m`).
+4. Repeat step 3 and 4 until the goal if your branch has been completed.
+5. Run `cz bump` to automatically bump the version.
+  * Eventually this should be done [automatically](https://commitizen-tools.github.io/commitizen/tutorials/github_actions/).
+6. Put in a PR.

 ### Adding New Models